What Is the Best Rabbit Flooring for Cages and Agility?

 The Royal Interlocking Carpet Tile is a great choice for this type of flooring.
 These tiles go directly over the top of almost any kind of subsurface, whether that’s the mesh of the metal cage or a plywood base layer.

-For a rabbit cage, these carpet tiles are easy to install, as they contain a puzzle style edge, resulting in a DIY installation.
+For a rabbit cage, these carpet tiles are easy to install, as they contain a puzzle style interlocking design, making a DIY installation simple.
 An individual tile measures 2 by 2 feet, which ensures the installer can cover a lot of space in a short amount of time for a hutch or a playpen.

 It measures 5/8 inches in thickness, so the installer can cut it to fit the dimensions of the pen, leaving it tight to the edges, so the rabbit doesn’t have an edge to chew on, scratch at, or dig at with the carpet tile.
 Should the rabbit get ahold of the carpet fibers themselves, the carpet will not unravel.